NVIDIA BlueField Platform Software Troubleshooting Guide

 This sets the MTU for the virtio-net device to 9000 bytes.

-2. Inside the guest VM, verify the MTU value with the ifconfig command to ensure it matches the specified value (9000 in this case).
+2. Inside the guest VM, verify the MTU value using the ifconfig command to ensure it matches the specified value (e.g., 9000 bytes).

-3. If a different MTU value is required, adjust both the --max-pkt-len parameter in the testpmd command on the host and the host_mtu parameter in the QEMU command for the guest accordingly.
+3. If a different MTU value is required, adjust both the --max-pkt-len parameter in the testpmd command on the host and the host_mtu parameter in the QEMU command for the guest to match the desired MTU.

 Ring Memory Issue